herndonj/intro_to_polars_spring_2025/README.md

-# Intro to Polars CDVS Workshop - January 16, 2025
+# Intro to Polars CDVS Workshop

 This repository contains the code and data files for the CDVS Intro to Polars Workshop presented on January 16, 2025.